5 Things to focus on when you’ve lost your motivation

 By setting those small goals, you will feel more encouraged, you won’t look at this big mountain and think of ways to climb it; you’ll actually be taking small steps, every day (as long as you stay on track) and will get closer to the top.
 There’s another benefit to setting small goals: you get to look back and see just how far you’ve come.
 Make a list and keep track of your progress, take a look back and look at all the things you’ve overcome, things you accomplished.
 If your work is of creative nature, you can save some pieces of your art, photos or texts and keep them all in a notebook so that you can monitor your progress.
 Then, on days when you do feel unmotivated, you can look through your notes and see that you’re not standing still, that you’re getting where you want to be.
 One step at a time.

 I talk a lot about how running this blog changed my life.
-How it helped me find passion for things I never knew I had passion for, how much excitement, fun and growth it brought to my life- these are a few things that my office job often lacks.
+How it helped me find a passion for things I never knew I had a passion for, how much excitement, fun and growth it brought to my life- these are a few things that my office job often lacks.
 But what I probably never told you, is how many times I wanted to close down this blog.
 It’s not easy to admit, but it’s true.
 I sometimes think to myself that it’s pointless or I have these random thoughts of “what are you doing? you’re running a blog, like wtf?”
 I notice these patterns more and more often.
 As your blog grows, people have a lot of expectations.
 The more people read it, the more are willing to point out your mistakes and just the thought of tens of thousands of people reading your blog every week, is a little frightening.
 Yes, it’s exciting, but it also gives me anxiety.

 On those days, I think of my “why“.
 Why DO I do it?
 I think of how much fun I’m having and I think of You.
 I think of how many emails and comments I get that often make me tear up and smile, how many times I hear that my posts are helpful, I think of all the wonderful people I got to know.
 I’m the girl who grew up thinking she’ll never be good at anything, never feeling good enough.
-Now I have people call my posts “inspiring“, which, by the way I still think sounds a bit insane to me.
+Now I have people call my posts “inspiring“, which, by the way, I still think sounds a bit insane to me.

-That is my why.
+That is my “why.”

 What’s yours?
 Think about it.
 You have goals and dreams.
 Who do you want to make proud?
 Your “why” is the reason you’re willing to put in that hard work, it’s the reason why you have goals in the first place.
 If one of your goals is to get fit, it’s probably because you want to feel better, have more energy, you want to be stronger, you want your clothes to fit better.
 Whatever your “why” is, write it down.
-Sometimes, all it takes to feel motivated again, is realizing that you’re doing this for a reason.
+Sometimes, all it takes to feel motivated again is realizing that you’re doing this for a reason.

 TAKE A BREAK